Estimating Extreme 3D Image Rotation with Transformer Cross-Attention: Experimental Results

 \textbf{SUN360}~\cite{xiao2012recognizing} is an indoor collection of high-resolution panoramas that cover a full view of $360^\circ \times 180^\circ$ for a variety of environmental scenes downloaded from the Internet.
 It also provides location category labels.
 We used 7K and 2K panoramas for training and testing, respectively.

-As these datasets contain panoramic images, we generated 200 perspective $128\times 128$ images by randomly cropping 200 different locations in each panoramic image.
-Using such sampling allows us to generate uniformly distributed ground-truth image pairs within a pitch resolution of $ [0^\circ,90^\circ]$ and a Yaw resolution of $[-180^\circ,180^\circ]$.
-We estimate only the Yaw and the Pitch angles, assuming zero roll between the image pairs.
-We avoided generating textureless image pairs, that is, images that mainly contain ceilings or floors in a house or skies in outdoor scenes, by limiting the pitch rang to $[-45^\circ,45^\circ]$ for the outdoor dataset and $[-30^\circ,30^\circ]$ for the indoor datasets.
+As these datasets contain panoramic images, we generated 200 perspective $ 128\times 128$ images by randomly cropping 200 different locations in each panoramic image.
+This sampling strategy ensures a consistent distribution of ground-truth image pairs with pitch resolutions spanning $[-45^{\circ}, 45^{\circ}]$ and yaw resolutions encompassing $[-180^{\circ}, 180^{\circ}]$.
+We estimate only the Yaw and the Pitch angles, presuming a null roll between paired images.
+We avoided generating textureless image pairs, that is, images that mainly contain ceilings or floors in a house or skies in an outdoor scenes, by limiting the pitch rang to $[-45^{\circ },45^{\circ }]$ for the outdoor dataset and $[-30^{\circ },30^{\circ }]$ for the indoor datasets.
 There is no overlap between the train and test datasets.
-To assess our outcomes in relation to prior research and to analyze the influence of camera translation on our rotation estimation approach, we partitioned the InteriorNet and StreetLearn datasets into two groups: images with and without camera translations.
+To compare our results with prior research and to analyze the influence of camera translation on our rotation estimation approach, we partitioned the InteriorNet and StreetLearn datasets into two groups: images with and without camera translations.
 The non-translated images were acquired by randomly selecting pairs of cropped images from a single panorama.
-In contrast, the datasets that include translations (known as StreetLearn-T and InteriorNet-T) were generated by randomly selecting pairs of cropped images from different panoramas, where translations are less than $3m$.
-However, our method did not estimate these translations.
-We evaluated our performance in overlapping and nonoverlapping pairs and use the setup of Cai et al.~\cite {Cai2021Extreme} by dividing the datasets into three overlap classes:
+In contrast, datasets that include translations (known as StreetLearn-T and InteriorNet-T) were generated by randomly selecting pairs of cropped images from different panoramas, where translations are less than $3m$.
+However, our method was not used to estimate these translations.
+We evaluated our performance in overlapping and nonoverlapping pairs and use the setup of Cai et al.~\cite{Cai2021Extreme} by dividing the datasets into three overlap classes:

 \textbf{Large}, contains highly overlapping pairs up to relative rotations of $45^\circ$

 \textbf{Small}, contains pairs that partially overlap with relative rotation angles $\in \lbrack 45^\circ,90^\circ]$